-- 2.01 "Association" means the "Ontario Colleges of Applied Arts and Technology Retirees' Association" (OCRA); - 2.02 "Benefits" means any health care and life insurance coverage, pension, or other benefit which the Association deems appropriate to include; - 2.03 "By-Laws" means those by-laws adopted or amended pursuant to Article 6; - 2.04 "College" means an Ontario College of Applied Arts and Technology;
+- 2.01 "Association" means the "Ontario Colleges Retirees' Association" (OCRA). - 2.02 "Benefits" means any health care and life insurance coverage, pension, or other benefit which the Association deems appropriate to include.

-- 2.05 "Member" means any retiree who has applied for and has been granted membership in accordance with this Constitution and by-laws enacted thereunder. - 2.06 "Ontario Colleges of Applied Arts and Technology" means the colleges of applied arts and technology established by the government of the Province of Ontario; - 2.07 "Retiree" means any individual formerly employed by an Ontario College of Applied Arts and Technology or any other organization that is included in the CAAT Pension Plan, and is receiving a pension, or is eligible to receive a deferred pension, based on his or her time of employment with a said group, or who has accepted a lump sum payment in lieu of a pension. - 2.08 "Voting Member" means a paid-up member of the Association; - 2.09 In this Constitution and in all by-laws of the Association, words importing the singular shall be interpreted to include the plural and vice versa, and the masculine gender includes the feminine and vice versa.
+- 2.03 "By-Laws" means those by-laws adopted or amended pursuant to Article 6. - 2.04 "College" means an Ontario College of Applied Arts and Technology. - 2.05 "Member" means any retiree who has applied for and has been granted membership in accordance with this Constitution and By-laws enacted thereunder. - 2.06 "Ontario Colleges of Applied Arts and Technology" means the colleges of applied arts and technology established by the government of the Province of Ontario. - 2.07 "Retiree" means any individual formerly employed by an Ontario College of Applied Arts and Technology, and is receiving a pension, or is eligible to receive a deferred pension based on his or her time of employment, or who has accepted a lump sum payment in lieu of a pension. - 2.08 "Voting Member" means a paid-up member of the Association. - 2.09 In this Constitution and in all By-laws of the Association, words importing the singular shall be interpreted to include the plural and vice versa, and the masculine gender includes the feminine and vice versa. - 2.10 "Chair" means the duly appointed President of the Association.

-ARTICLE 3 PURPOSE/MISSION OF THE ONTARIO COLLEGES OF APPLIED ARTS AND TECHNOLOGY RETIREES' ASSOCIATION
+ARTICLE 3 PURPOSE/MISSION OF THE ONTARIO COLLEGES RETIREES' ASSOCIATION

-- 3.01 The Ontario Colleges of Applied Arts and Technology Retirees' Association is a democratically structured association with the mission to pursue and foster the interests of its members.
-The purpose and mandate of the Association include, but are not limited to, the following: - (a) Developing and presenting a common position on issues of interest to retirees, including pension and health benefits, government policies and proposals, and private sector arrangements with other organizations as deemed appropriate, and achieving these objectives through advocacy, negotiation, lobbying, or other actions; - (b) Collecting, distributing, analyzing, and commenting on information about matters of interest to the members; - (c) Developing and maintaining effective channels of communication with the membership; - (d) Establishing and maintaining liaison with various boards and agencies.
+- 3.01 The Ontario Colleges Retirees' Association is a democratically structured association with the mission to pursue and foster the interests of its members.
+The purpose and mandate of the Association include, but are not limited to, the following: - (a) Developing and presenting a common position on issues of interest to retirees, including pension and health benefits, government policies and proposals, and private sector arrangements with other organizations as deemed appropriate, and achieving these objectives through advocacy, negotiation, lobbying, or other actions; - (b) Collecting, distributing, analyzing, and commenting on information about matters of interest to the members; - (c) Developing and maintaining effective channels of communication with the membership; - (d) Establishing and maintaining liaison with various boards and agencies which may impact our members, as well as local retiree associations/clubs.